Chasing1020/Chasing1020.github.io/post/mathematic-fomulars/index.md

 # Mathematic Fomulars

+The mathematical typesetting is based on LaTeX, so if you need to search for the way to make a particular symbol, include `latex` in your search.
+But note: Not all LaTeX macros are available without using additional packages, and those packages likely will only work if you are creating a PDF.
+On the plus side, if you are working in PDF, you can use additional packages that give much better control and/or easier syntax.

-The basics about math symbols in Latex.
+This article is about the basics about math symbols in Latex.

 ### Greek Letters